The Cubic Vortical Whitham Equation: Traveling-wave solutions

 where $N$ is a large positive integer and the $\hat{f}$ are complex constants.
 We assume that the solutions are real and even.
 Therefore, all $\hat{f}$ are real valued and $\hat{f}(-k)=\hat{f}(k)$ for $k=1,\dots,N$.
 Additionally, we impose $\hat{f}(0)=0$ so that the solutions have zero mean.
 Substituting (\ref{fForm}) into (\ref{TWEqn}) gives the following system of equations

 The case $k=0$ is not included in this system because it is used to determine the integration constant $B$ and is otherwise unimportant.
-Equation (\ref{NewtonSystem}) is a system of $N$ equations for the $N+1$ unknowns $c$ and $\hat{f}(k)$ for $k=1,\dots,N$.
+Equation (\ref{NewtonSystem}) is a system of $N$ equations for the $N+1$ unknowns $\hat{f}(k)$ for $k=1,\dots,N$ and $c$.
 A solution to this system is found using linear theory and Newton's method.
-Given values for $L$ and $\Omega$, choose a value of $c$ slightly larger than $c=\mathcal{K}\left(\frac{2\pi}{L}\right)$ and then solving (\ref{NewtonSystem}) using Newton's method with $\hat{f}(1)=0.1$ and $\hat{f}(k)=0$ for $k=2,\dots,N$ as the initial estimate for the solution.
+Given values for $L$ and $\Omega$, choose a value of $c$ slightly larger than $c=\mathcal{K}\left(\frac{2\pi}{L}\right)$ and then solve (\ref{NewtonSystem}) using Newton's method with $\hat{f}(1)=0.1$ and $\hat{f}(k)=0$ for $k=2,\dots,N$ as the initial estimate for the solution.
 This gives the Fourier coefficients of a small-amplitude, $L$-periodic solution to the CV-Whitham equation.
-Fourier coefficients of solutions with larger amplitudes are found by incrementing $c$ and solving (\ref{NewtonSystem}) via Newton's method using the $\hat{f}$ values from the previous solution as the initial estimate.
+Fourier coefficients of solutions with larger amplitudes are found by incrementing $c$ by a small amount and solving (\ref{NewtonSystem}) via Newton's method using the $\hat{f}$ values from the previous solution as the initial estimate.

 This procedure can be used to find families of solutions to the CV-Whitham equation for any $\Omega$ and (positive) $L$.
 Representative plots of solutions are included in Figures \ref{s314SolnPlot} and \ref{s628SolnPlot}.
 Figure \ref{s314SolnPlot} contains plots of solutions to the CV-Whitham equation when $L=\pi$ and $\Omega=0.0, \pm0.2, \pm0.4, \pm0.6, \pm0.8, \pm1.0$ and Figure \ref{s628SolnPlot} contains plots of solutions when $L=2\pi$ for the same values of $\Omega$.
 These plots (and others omitted for conciseness) show that the families of solutions are qualitatively similar regardless of the values of $L$ and $\Omega$.
 Small-amplitude solutions appear very trigonometric and solution steepness increases with wave height.
 For each $L$ and $\Omega$, there appears to be a solution with maximal wave height.
 This solution is very steep at its peak and may be cusped.
 However since our numerics are based on Fourier series, it is difficult to accurately resolve the precise shape of the solution with maximal wave height.
 Figures \ref{s314SolnPlot} and \ref{s628SolnPlot} also show that for a given period, as $\Omega$ increases, the wave height of the solution with maximal wave height decreases in magnitude.